 Restore the Balance

 Our goal is to shift the dieting paradigm of “move more, eat less” to be “eat more, stress less.”

 We need a more positive approach.
 Our bodies are meant to be fed not starved, and we need to focus on what we put in them, not what we take away from them.

 The true answer lies in one word – Nourish.

-- Pay attention to how you feel after you eat: Make a food diary, so you can record how foods are making you feel.
+- Pay attention to how you feel after you eat: Make a food diary, and record how foods are making you feel.
 Focus more on eating the foods that help you feel energized for longer, and less time eating the foods that make you feel tired and sluggish.
 Food affects people differently, so your list of energizing foods may be different from someone else’s.

 - Don’t worry about fads: There are so many diets out there from keto, paleo, whole 30, vegan… the list goes on.
 Fads are a one-off that may help you lose weight quickly, but are not sustainable.
-Stay strong against peer pressure and focus on nourishing your body until you are full and satisfied with whole foods that taste good and are good for you.
+Focus on nourishing your body with whole foods that taste good and are good for you.

 - Building a healthy, positive relationship with food takes time: This is real life.
-There will be times when you will go out to lunch with friends or go to big family gatherings that have a buffet of foods that you don’t normally eat.
-It is ok to eat different foods!
-It is ok to eat richer, more indulgent foods sometimes.
-It may make you feel less energetic than normal, but it’s ok.
-Building a healthier, positive relationship with food means that you don’t ever have to feel guilty for having things in moderation.
+There will be times when you will go out to lunch with friends or go to big family gatherings that have a buffet of foods you don’t normally eat.
+It’s okay.
+Building a healthier, positive relationship with food means that you don’t have to feel guilty for having things in moderation.
 Just get right back to eating whole foods the next day!

 Once you see the positive change in how you think about food, you will feel energized and motivated to accomplish other goals in your life.